Colonial Ports and Global History (CPAGH)

-On Thursday 8 November 2018 (Michaelmas, Week 5) CPAGH’s multimedia launch took place at the Grade II listed St Luke’s Chapel, with a rich array of position statements, live music and a sound work on the theme ‘Colonial Ports: Nodes of Global History?’.
+On Thursday 8 November 2018, CPAGH’s multimedia launch took place at the Grade II listed St Luke’s Chapel and attracted a full house.
+Key to the launch were position statements from CPAGH’s advisors and invited panellists; musical interludes performed by a student ensemble; and a sound work on the theme ‘Colonial Ports: Nodes of Global History?’.
+The event concluded with a lively provocative discussion.

 Olivia Durand (History)